 At the end of November 2017, a very special talk took place at Banská Bystrica’s Matej Bel University.
-Within the broader “Extrapolations and the Scientific Colloquium” program, a lecture featuring the legend of Czechoslovak computing, Roman Kišš, took place.
+Within the broader “Extrapolations and the Scientific Colloquium” program, a lecture featuring the legend of Czechoslovak computing and father of the PMD-85, Roman Kišš, took place.
 Why is he a legend and why was it a must for me to see him talk, even though I only received the invitation for the event three hours before its launch?

-Roman Kišš is the father of the most successful Czechoslovak computer of the 1980s, the PMD-85, as well as its Didaktik Alfa clone.
-(Even though there were more clones later on, Roman Kišš is the author of these two.)
-In case you attended an elementary or secondary school or the youth Pioneer organization in 1980s communist Czechoslovakia, you definitely must have had a close encounter with a PMD.
-An 8-bit computer built by Tesla Piešťany using the MHB 8080A processor, a clone of the Intel 8080.
-With 48KB RAM and 4KB ROM, we’ve considered it quite ahead of its time.
-And it deserves a lot of respect for the performance it could achieve in spite of being built of low-quality components.
+Roman Kišš is the inventor of the most successful Czechoslovak computer of the 1980s, the PMD-85.
+He has also developed its Didaktik Alfa clone.
+In case you attended an elementary or secondary school, or the youth Pioneer organization in 1980s communist Czechoslovakia, you definitely must have had a close encounter with a PMD.

 When I had the chance to go see Mr. Kišš’s lecture, I could not have refused.
-The reasons?
-Nostalgia, curiosity, and the almost mystical aura of someone whose work from decades ago you still see every now and then.
-In Slovakia, only the folk dance ensemble Lúčnica (fortunately) and pop-group Elán (unfortunately) managed to achieve the same success.
+Nostalgia, curiosity, and the almost mystical aura encompasses his personality.

 01: You need to leave.
 You’ve outgrown us.

 He managed to build a team which was much better and stronger than the communist economic model, based on five-year plans, could imagine, even in its representatives’ wildest dreams full of shots fired at Saint Petersburg’s Winter Palace.
 He’d done everything he could so that the team could continue growing.
 Taking trainings and improving their education.
-He had a clear target and kept focused at achieving it; a good team leader keeps his target in the cross hairs.
-The team needs not only improving their education, but also working hard.
-Therefore, it’s ideal when the members have strong internal motivation.
+He had a clear target and kept focused at achieving it.
+A good team leader keeps his target in the cross-hairs.

 02: You can’t be both a good father and a great professional